 Chanterelles are the most delicious mushrooms, and in taste and color, they are somewhat similar to apricots.
 They are very convenient to cook because you don’t have to clean them.
-The best chanterelles are fresh.
 The better combination for them is baby potatoes, creamy pasta, or fried potatoes with chanterelles.

 Directions